 In some cases, an insurer may propose a settlement offer for an amount that is far less than what the policyholder expected and needs to resolve the claim.
 In other cases, an insurance company may even outright deny a commercial motor vehicle insurance claim for such reasons as:

 Insurance companies routinely interpret the exclusions sections of their contracts much more broadly while making sure that the types of harm covered by the policies are incredibly narrow.
-Germain Law Group is extremely familiar with these types of issues and can fight to make your insurer honor the terms of its commercial auto insurance policy.
+Germain Law Group, P.A. is extremely familiar with these types of issues and can fight to make your insurer honor the terms of its commercial auto insurance policy.

 Automobile Insurance | Office of Insurance Regulation — The Office of Insurance Regulation is responsible for regulating insurance providers in Florida.
 Visit this section of the agency’s website to learn more about automobile insurance coverage in the Sunshine State.
 You can find information about commercial automobile liability and commercial auto physical damage policies.kl